 I’m Scot Matayoshi, and I am honored to serve as the State Representative for District 49.

 My wife, Jennifer, and I are proud to call this community our home.
-I currently serve as Vice President of the Kaneohe Christmas Parade, am a Neighborhood Board Member, and am an active member of the Ko’olaupoko Hawaiian Civic Club.
+I currently serve as Vice President of the Kaneohe Christmas Parade and am an active member of the Ko’olaupoko Hawaiian Civic Club.

 I am passionate about working towards a vibrant, sustainable future for the State of Hawaii.
 We need to preserve our environment, expand alternative energy, and develop our agricultural industry to achieve energy and food independence.
 Let’s invest in our future by building schools and new infrastructure instead of enduring costly maintenance and repairs.

 My family has served Hawai’i for four generations, a tradition I am proud to continue.
 My parents, Ron, a recently-retired social worker, and Coralie, the head of the American Red Cross of Hawaii, instilled in me a sense of responsibility for our community that they learned from their families.